jodiedoubleday/tenancy/README.md

 # Tennacy Documents
-Renting a house or apartment?
+Renting a house or flat/apartment?
 Here are a few documents to help you get started.

 A tenancy agreement is a contract between the tennant and a landlord.